Table of Contents

 From the plains of the Midwest to the mountains of the West, Native American quotes beautifully illustrate the timeless relevance of oral traditions.

-So, let’s embark on a journey of discovery into the world of Native American wisdom in these proverbs by the Hopi, Sioux, Anishinaabe, Blackfoot, Cheyenne, Crow, Mohawk, and Seneca tribes.
+So, let’s dive into the world of these 90 Native American proverbs on life, nature, love and more.
+I’ve personally hand-picked these proverbs attributed to the Hopi, Sioux, Anishinaabe, Blackfoot, Cheyenne, Crow, Mohawk, and Seneca tribes.

 Do not change horses in the middle of the river.